Ivan-codes99/Ivan-codes99/README.md

 ## 🚀 About Me

 I'm a passionate full-stack developer with a strong foundation in backend engineering and a keen eye for clean, responsive frontend design.
-I’ve built real-world applications across industries—from loyalty platforms to AI-powered recipe generators—and thrive in collaborative, agile environments.
+I’ve built real-world applications in collaborative, agile environments, like a loyalty platforms for small businesses at AstraWeb and social media/online marketplace platform in my current internship at Sports Excitement.
 Whether it's integrating Supabase auth, architecting REST APIs, or mentoring teams, I enjoy solving meaningful problems with code.

 ---